Paisan's building ordered to close; owners fail to comply with inspection requirements

 The owners of the building, at 131 W. Wilson St., were found in contempt Friday by a Dane County judge for failing to perform inspections of the temporary shoring system intended to stabilize the building’s deteriorating parking garage.

-Executive Management Inc., Rice Investors and a group of owners with a minority stake in the Downtown building were ordered to have the 3,200-pylon shoring system inspected and to produce a report by noon Monday or pay $1,000 per day until the inspection is done.
+Executive Management, Rice Investors and a group of owners with a minority stake in the Downtown building were ordered to have the 3,200-pylon shoring system inspected and to produce a report by noon Monday or pay $1,000 per day until the inspection is done.
+The report was not produced by noon on Monday.

-Unless the inspections resumed, the city was prepared to close the building again on Monday, the city had said in a letter to Executive Management and Rice.
+Unless the inspections resumed, the city was prepared to close the building, the city had warned in a letter to Executive Management and Rice prior to its third closure.

 Art of the Everyday: A recap of May in photos from Wisconsin State Journal photographers